History of equity and trusts: The Chancery's role in enforcing Uses

-Given that Uses were a matter of good conscience, it was the Court of Chancery, however, that would be best suited to pick up the mantle of enforcing the cestui que use's moral right, creating the modern trust in the process.
+Uses were a matter of good conscience, it was the Court of Chancery, however, it was suited to pick up the mantle of enforcing the cestui que use's moral right, creating the modern trust in the process.
 It is impossible to date the exact time at which the Chancery began enforcing uses, "but it was well established by the 1420s".

-The 15th century, not only saw the work of the Chancery come to be characterised by the Use, but it began to give the Use some of the hallmarks of an interest in property.
-Eg, while it was still purely based on the conscience of the feoffee, where all of the feoffees died, the heir of the last one to die remained bound.
+The 15th century, not only saw the work of the Chancery come to be characterised by the Use, but it began to give the Use some of the hallmarks of an interest in property. e.g.while it was still purely based on the conscience of the feoffee, where all of the feoffees died, the heir of the last one to die remained bound.
 Likewise, rules like that of Equity's darling, began to emerge in the 1450s.
-Indeed, possibly as early as 1465, it is even possible to see something that strongly resembles the modern resulting trust.
+However, in early 1465, there was something that strongly resembles the modern resulting trust.